How to Float the Mountain Fork River in Broken Bow

 Difficulty: Whitewater Class II and I with nice sections of flat water

-Once you put in your kayak, canoe, or SUP at Mountain Fork Park, you’ll navigate the river through a mixture of rocky and flatwater sections.
+Once you put in your kayak, canoe, or SUP at the Mountain Fork Park, you’ll navigate the river through a mixture of rocky and flat water sections.
 The river is flat with areas of class I and II rapids, depending on the water levels released daily by the dam upriver.

-This makes for the perfect scenic day trip paddling down the river!
+This section is a perfect half-day trip paddling down the river.

 how-to-float-mountain-fork-river-broken-bow